 How to Help

-Most often, a survivor of domestic violence or dating violence will seek help from their support network, including friends, family or co-workers.
+Most often, a survivor of intimate partner and/or family violence will seek help from their support network, including friends, family or co-workers.
 The manner in which you respond can have a power affect on the survivor’s life and decision to seek further help.
 Remember, you cannot force someone to leave their abuser.
 While you can help someone leave a violent relationship, it is ultimately his/her choice to change his/her life and future.
 Please recognize that the decision to leave an abusive relationship is not easy and the survivor will need your love and support to do so.

 If a survivor reaches out to you…